akeneo/pim-api-docs/content/guides/events-api-connection/warning.md

 For some scalability issues and to avoid overflowing the endpoint, the number of requests is limited to 4000 per hour.

 ## No 100% uptime
-Since event API delivery is not always guaranteed, don't blindly trust it and consider implementing a job which periodically fetch data from the PIM.
+Since event API delivery is not always guaranteed, you should consider implementing a job which periodically fetch data from the PIM.

 ## No message ordering
 Because activating the Pub/Sub message ordering property might increase latency, it is not available in our Event API.